1889 (CC) Morgan Dollar

 Description

 The 1889 (CC) Morgan Dollar is a dollar produced at the Carson City Mint as part of the Morgan Dollars 1878-1921 series.
-The U.S. Mint produced 350,000 examples.
-The obverse features Liberty facing left wearing a Phrygian cap adorned with wheat and cotton, encircled by stars, while the reverse displays an eagle with outstretched wings clutching an olive branch and arrows, surrounded by a wreath.
-Designed by George T. Morgan.
+With a mintage of 350,000, this is an extremely rare issue — the lowest mintage among 4 mint variants, representing only 1% of total production.
+The obverse features Liberty facing left wearing a Phrygian cap adorned with wheat and cotton, encircled by stars and the reverse displays an eagle with outstretched wings clutching an olive branch and arrows, surrounded by a wreath.
+The 1889-CC with a mintage of 350,000 is one of the most popular Carson City Morgan Dollars.
+Struck at the Carson City Mint in Nevada, which operated from 1870 to 1893 and produced coins from Comstock Lode silver and gold — among the most collectible mintmarks in U.S. numismatics.
+Estimated market value ranges from $1.2K to $362K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 26.73 grams, 38.1 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7190.
-The Morgan Dollar is the most widely collected U.S. Key dates include the 1893-S (mintage 100,000), 1889-CC, 1895 (proof only), and 1903-O. Carson City Mint issues carry premium prices.
-The GSA Treasury hoard releases of the 1970s reinvigorated the market.

 External References